md-moijul/july-juddah/docs/prd.md

 ### Next Steps

 #### UX Expert Prompt
-"The PRD for the July Smriti Certificate Portal (V1.0) is complete.
+"The PRD for the July Juddah Certificate Portal (V1.0) is complete.
 Please review the `User Interface Design Goals` and the overall requirements to create a detailed UI/UX Specification using the `front-end-spec-tmpl` template.
 The primary goal is a simple, mobile-first, and celebratory user experience for generating a digital certificate."

 #### Architect Prompt
-"The PRD for the July Smriti Certificate Portal (V1.0) is complete.
+"The PRD for the July Juddah Certificate Portal (V1.0) is complete.
 Please review it, along with the technical assumptions, to create a corresponding Architecture Document.
 The key constraints are a serverless approach for PDF generation and a monorepo structure to accommodate future V2.0 features."